Hotel Review – The Meydan Hotel Dubai

 Hotel Review – The Meydan Hotel, Dubai, UAE

-We discovered this amazing hotel through booking.com.
-We were flying from Europe to Mauritius and couldn't make the connections work.
-Being Australian's most flight connections for us are no longer through Singapore or Kuala Lumpur, they are mostly through UAE.
+Being Australian’s most flight connections for us are no longer through Singapore or Kuala Lumpur, they are mostly through UAE.
 Emirates who is partnered with Qantas flies in and out of Dubai so we usually pass through that UAE city.
 We have been to Dubai and Abu Dhabi probably a dozen times as not only do we fly through there, my husband has clients in both cities so neither are new for us.

-Keeping this in mind, we didn't really want to stay at the beach or right in Old Dubai as we had done that before and wanted instead to make the most of the time and catch up on some work.
+Keeping this in mind, we didn’t really want to stay at the beach or right in Old Dubai as we had done that before and wanted instead to make the most of the time and catch up on some work.
 This was how we discovered The Meydan.
-We stayed here again just last week coming through from Europe again and it was equally as perfect this time around.
+We stayed here again just last month coming through from Europe again and it was equally as perfect this time around.

 NB: Uber run slightly different in Dubai.
 They are partnered with Taxi and Limo companies so your ride will sometimes be a taxi even though you are doing it through Uber.

 I would recommend getting the executive room.
-This room level comes with a heap of added extra's which are really worth the extra money you pay for this level.
+This room level comes with a heap of added extra’s which are really worth the extra money you pay for this level.
+However this room type isn’t always available.
+It used to be all the time, however as the hotel has got more popular they don’t offer it as often as they used to.

 NB: Make sure you choose the room with “Executive” in the name.
 You can’t add it later and the other rooms are pretty much the same, they just might have bigger balconies but rest assured THEY ARE THE SAME ROOMS (except for when you start choosing suites and two bedroom penthouses) so you need to choose the one that has Executive in the name.